-I want to understand what makes complex learning environments sing, and use what I learn to help others curate convivial spaces for learning.
+I want to understand what makes complex learning environments sing, and help others to curate convivial spaces for learning.

 I am an ethnographer who is endlessly fascinated by how people use tools to learn.